 - Build tostadas on a base of corn tortillas crisped in a pan with a slick of oil or toasted in a 400 degree oven.
 Then, top with pintos, salsa, a chopped cabbage salad, and crumbled cotija cheese.

-- Make these tasty chile-topped sweet potatoes.
+- Make chile-topped sweet potatoes.
 Delicious and healthy.

 - Make simple breakfast huevos rancheros (which are perfectly acceptable for lunch or dinner, too).